BoldKoala/Tankerooski/CONTRIBUTING.md

 You pick a file by `git add`ing it - you do not make commits during a rebase.

-Once you are done fixing conflicts for a specific commit, run:
+Once you are done fixing conflicts for a specific commit, run (if there were conflicts):

 ```bash
 git rebase --continue